-Global mean sea level (GMSL) is rising (virtually certain) and accelerating (high confidence)7.
+Global mean sea level (GMSL) is rising (virtually certain) and accelerating (high confidence).
 The sum of glacier and ice sheet contributions is now the dominant source of GMSL rise (very high confidence).
-GMSL from tide gauges and altimetry observations increased from 1.4 mm yr-1 over the period 1901-1990 to 2.1 mm yr-1 over the period 1970-2015 to 3.2 mm yr-1 over the period 1993-2015 to 3.6 mm yr-1 over the period 2006-2015 (high confidence).
-The dominant cause of GMSL rise since 1970 is anthropogenic forcing (high confidence). {4.2.2.1.1, 4.2.2.2}
+GMSL from tide gauges and altimetry observations increased from 1.4 mm yr-1 over the period 1901-1990 to 2.1 mm yr-1 over the period 1970-2015 to 3.2 mm yr-1 over the period 1993-2015 to 3.6 mm yr-1 over the period 2005-2015 (high confidence).
+The dominant cause of global mean sea level rise since 1970 is anthropogenic forcing (high confidence) (4.2.2.1.6, 4.2.2.5).

-GMSL was considerably higher than today during past climate states that were warmer than pre-industrial, including the Last Interglacial (LIG; 129-116 ka), when global mean surface temperature was 0.5°C-1.0°C warmer, and the mid-Pliocene Warm Period (mPWP; ~3.3 to 3.0 million years ago), 2°C-4°C warmer.
-Despite the modest global warmth of the Last Interglacial, GMSL was likely 6-9 m higher, mainly due to contributions from the Greenland and Antarctic ice sheets (GIS and AIS, respectively), and unlikely more than 10m higher (medium confidence).
-Based on new understanding about geological constraints since the IPCC 5th Assessment Report (AR5), 25 m is a plausible upper bound on GMSL during the mPWP (low confidence).
-Ongoing uncertainties in palaeo sea level reconstructions and modelling hamper conclusions regarding the total magnitudes and rates of past sea level rise (SLR).
-Furthermore, the long (multi-millennial) time scales of these past climate and sea level changes, and regional climate influences from changes in Earth's orbital configuration and climate system feedbacks, lead to low confidence in direct comparisons with near-term future changes. {Cross-Chapter Box 5 in Chapter 1, 4.2.2, 4.2.2.1, 4.2.2.5, SM 4.1}
+Global mean sea level was considerably higher than today during past climate states that were slightly warmer than preindustrial, including the Last Interglacial (LIG; 129-116 thousand years ago), when global mean surface temperature was 0.5°C to 1.0°C warmer, and the mid-Pliocene Warm Period (mPWP; ~3.3 to 3.0 million years ago), 2°-4° C warmer.
+Despite the modest global warmth of the Last Interglacial, Greenland and Antarctic ice sheets contributed 6-9 m to GMSL (high confidence), but not more than 10 m (medium confidence).
+Based on new understanding about geological constraints since AR5, 25 m is a plausible upper bound on GMSL during the mid-Pliocene Warm Period (low confidence).
+Ongoing uncertainties in paleo sea-level reconstructions and modeling hamper conclusions regarding the total magnitudes and rates of past sea level rise.
+Furthermore, the long (multi-millennial) timescales of these past climate and sea level changes, and regional climate influences from changes in Earth's orbital configuration and climate system feedbacks, lead to low confidence in direct comparisons with near-term future changes.
+(4.2.2, 4.2.2.1, 4.2.2.5, CCB-5, Supplementary Material (SM) 4.1)

-Non-climatic anthropogenic drivers, including recent and historical demographic and settlement trends and anthropogenic subsidence, have played an important role in increasing low-lying coastal communities' exposure and vulnerability to SLR and extreme sea level (ESL) events (very high confidence).
+Non-climatic anthropogenic drivers, including recent and historical demographic and settlement trends and anthropogenic subsidence, have played an important role in increasing low-lying coastal communities' exposure and vulnerability to sea level rise and extreme sea level events (very high confidence).
 In coastal deltas, for example, these drivers have altered freshwater and sediment availability (high confidence).
 In low-lying coastal areas more broadly, human-induced changes can be rapid and modify coastlines over short periods of time, outpacing the effects of SLR (high confidence).
-Adaptation can be undertaken in the short- to medium-term by targeting local drivers of exposure and vulnerability, notwithstanding uncertainty about local SLR impacts in coming decades and beyond (high confidence). {4.2.2.4, 4.3.1, 4.3.2.2, 4.3.2.3}
+Adaptation can be undertaken in the short- to medium-term by targeting local drivers of exposure and vulnerability, notwithstanding uncertainty about local SLR impacts in coming decades and beyond (high confidence; 4.2.2.4, 4.3.1, 4.3.2.2, 4.3.2.2., 4.3.2.3).

-Coastal ecosystems are already impacted by the combination of SLR, other climate-related ocean changes, and adverse effects from human activities on ocean and land (high confidence).
-Attributing such impacts to SLR, however, remains challenging due to the influence of other climate-related and non-climatic drivers such as infrastructure development and human-induced habitat degradation (high confidence).
+Coastal ecosystems are already impacted by the combination of sea level rise, other climate-related ocean changes, and adverse effects from human activities on ocean and land (high confidence).
+Attributing such impacts to sea level rise, however, remains challenging due to the influence of other climate-related and non-climatic drivers such as infrastructure development and human-induced habitat degradation (high confidence).
 Coastal ecosystems, including saltmarshes, mangroves, vegetated dunes and sandy beaches, can build vertically and expand laterally in response to SLR, though this capacity varies across sites (high confidence).
 These ecosystems provide important services that include coastal protection and habitat for diverse biota.
-However, as a consequence of human actions that fragment wetland habitats and restrict landward migration, coastal ecosystems progressively lose their ability to adapt to climate-induced changes and provide ecosystem services, including acting as protective barriers (high confidence). {4.3.2.3}
+However, as a consequence of human actions that fragment wetland habitats and restrict landward migration, coastal ecosystems progressively lose their ability to adapt to climate-induced changes and provide ecosystem services, including acting as protective barriers (high confidence; 4.3.2.3).